 The modifications and updates made in Collection 6 significantly improved the differentiation between pasture areas and crop plantations, while increasing the sensibility to detect natural riparian forests inside the pasture paddocks, mainly in the Cerrado, Amazon, and Atlantic Forest biomes.
-This map consistency improvement due to the updating of training samples caused a reduction in the total pasture area mapped in the final maps of the series (figure 19), which was expected to happen.
+The map consistency improved due to the updating of training samples and caused a reduction in the total pasture area mapped in the final maps of the series (figure 19), which was expected to happen.